GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/gamepad.md

 Use the action **Gamepad vibration** to make a gamepad vibrate.

-**Advanced Gamepad vibration** allows to setup the magnitude of the vibrations with a lower and a higher bound for motors rumble.
+**Advanced Gamepad vibration** allows to setup vibration magnitudes for low and high frequency rumble motors.
 Each player can have different rumble values.